AlynMing/MessageApp/README.md

 **Required Must-have Stories**

-* User can register an account
+* User can register an account - complete
 * User can create message
 * User can add friends
 * Add profile picture